 - Eliminate, implement or modify internal controls

-- Direct activities of any Board or University employee not employed by IAAS, except to the extent they have been appropriately assigned to work for or assist IAAS.
+- Direct activities of OSBE or institution employee not employed by IAAS, except to the extent they have been appropriately assigned to work for or assist IAAS.

-At least annually, the Chief Audit Executive will confirm to the Audit Committee of the State Board of Education, the organizational independence of Internal Audit and Advisory Services.
+At least annually, the CAE will confirm to Audit Committee the organizational independence of Internal Audit and Advisory Services.

-The Chief Audit Executive will disclose to the Audit Committee of the State Board of Education, any interference and related implications in determining the scope internal auditing, performing work and/or communicating results.
+The CAE will disclose to the Committee, any interference and related implications in determining the scope internal auditing, performing work and/or communicating results.

-The scope of internal audit activities encompasses, but is not limited to, objective examinations of audit evidence for the purpose providing independent assessments to the Audit Committee of the State Board of Education, the University Presidents and University Management, and outside parties on the adequacy and effectiveness of governance, risk management, and control processes for the Universities.
+The scope of internal audit activities encompasses, but is not limited to, objective examinations of audit evidence for the purpose providing independent assessments to the Committee, the institution presidents and institution management, and outside parties on the adequacy and effectiveness of governance, risk management, and control processes for the institutions.
 Internal audit assessments include evaluating whether:

-- Risks relating to the achievement of the strategic initiatives for the Board and Universities are appropriately identified and managed
+- Risks relating to the achievement of the strategic initiatives for the Board and institutions are appropriately identified and managed

 - The results of operations or programs are consistent with established goals and objectives.

 - Operations or programs are being carried out efficiently and effectively.